subsquid/docs/docs/archives/archives-advanced-setup.md

 the ingest service is [substrate-ingest](https://github.com/subsquid/squid/tree/master/substrate-ingest), and the data is exposed by [substrate-gateway](https://github.com/subsquid/archive-gateway) and optionally by [substrate-explorer](https://github.com/subsquid/squid/tree/master/substrate-explorer) for human-friendly exploration queries.

+See sample [docker-compose configs](https://github.com/subsquid/squid-archive-setup) for a reference setup.
+The startup options for each service are listed below.

+The primary use of an archive is a data source for a squid processor.
+See [squid-template](https://github.com/subsquid/squid-template) for more details.

 ## Substrate Ingest

 `substrate-ingest` fetches blocks from a substrate chain and dumps them into a Postgres-compatible database or as JSON lines.
 It has the following arguments